RussellJQA/eberean-bible-word-frequency/README.md

 		<li>Word: the word</li>
 		<li>In chapter: The number of times that word occurs in that Bible chapter</li>
 		<li>In KJV: The number of times that word occurs in the entire Bible</li>
-		<li>Simple Freq: The simple, unweighted relative frequency of that word in this chapter, which is calculated as:<br>
+		<li>Simple Freq: The simple, unweighted relative frequency of that word in this chapter, which is calculated as:
 			<ul>
 				<li>the total number of words in the Bible multiplied by the quotient of:</li>
 				<li><ul>